Filters Filters — Can You Reuse Pool Filter Sand? Cleaning vs Replacement

 Making the Right Choice

-I'd recommend replacement if your sand is over three years old, you've dealt with significant algae issues, or the sand shows heavy contamination.
+Replacement makes sense if your sand is over five years old, you've dealt with significant algae issues, or the sand shows heavy contamination.
 Cleaning might be worthwhile only for relatively new sand that's been well-maintained in a pool with consistent water chemistry.

 If you do choose to clean, plan for a full day project and have backup filtration ready, as proper cleaning requires complete system shutdown.
 Remember that maintaining proper water balance, as outlined in comprehensive water chemistry guides, will extend the life of whatever sand you choose.